The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

 It is instructive to compare the continuum plasticity theory with general elastoplastic constitutive models and in particular, with those of kinematic hardening~\cite{Asaro:2006lh}.
 The backstress term appearing therein has the phenomenological role of modeling the Bauschinger effect observed at reversed loading with the appropriate translation of the yield surface.
-In this Letter, we showed that there is an explicit correspondence: since $\tau_b$ in Eqs.~(\ref{eq:rhod2+},\ref{eq:rhod2-}) can also be considered as an asymmetric correction to $\tau_y$, and using the identity $\partial_t \kappa(\bm r, t) = - \partial_x \dot{\gamma}(\bm r, t)$, with the GND density connected to the shear component $\dot{\gamma}$ of the plastic strain rate, one arrives at $\dot{\tau}_b = (D/\rho) \partial^2_x \dot{\gamma}$ that is analogous to the phenomenological rate equation of Melan and Prager ($\tau_b \propto \dot{\gamma}$) \cite{melan_1938, prager_1961} (the appearance of the second derivative reflects the strain-gradient origin of the Bauschinger effect and the backstress in microscopically derived continuum theories of dislocation behavior).
+In this paper, we showed that there is an explicit correspondence: since $\tau_b$ in Eqs.~(\ref{eq:rhod2plus},\ref{eq:rhod2minus}) can also be considered as an asymmetric correction to $\tau_f$, and using the identity $\partial_t \kappa(\bm r, t) = - \partial_x \dot{\gamma}(\bm r, t)$, with the GND density connected to the shear component $\dot{\gamma}$ of the plastic strain rate, one arrives at $\dot{\tau}_b = (D/\rho) \partial^2_x \dot{\gamma}$ that is analogous to the phenomenological rate equation of Melan and Prager ($\dot{\tau_b} \propto \dot{\gamma}$) \cite{melan_1938, prager_1961} (the appearance of the second derivative reflects the strain-gradient origin of the Bauschinger effect and the backstress in microscopically derived continuum theories of dislocation behavior).
 The simulations presented above, therefore, emphasize the microscopic origin of the backstress: The asymmetry of the yield surface in kinematic hardening is the result of the bulid-up of asymmetric dislocation sub-structures (polarized walls in the present set-up).
 Furthermore, backstress terms are also used in gradient plasticity theories to account for the short-range interactions in pile-ups close to grain boundaries \cite{shizawa_thermodynamical_1999}.
-Such terms exhibit the same form as Eq.~(\ref{eq:gradient_stress}) but with a positive dimensionless prefactor, while we obtained $D<0$ here at high polarization.
-The difference can be readily explained by noticing that pile-ups mainly consist of GNDs.
-In such a case, if the pile-up contains only, e.g., $+$ dislocations (that is, $\kappa = \rho$) the flow-stress disappears from Eq.~(\ref{eq:rhod2+}) and only the $\rho \ln(\rho)$-type term gives a stress contribution from Eq.~(\ref{eq:plastic_potential}).
-This means that the two gradient terms merge into one as $\tau_b + \tau_d = -(A/\rho)\partial_x \rho$.
-Since negative $A$ would lead to anti-diffusion and immediate blow-up of the dislocation structure, it follows that in the fully polarized situation, in accordance with gradient plasticity theories, only one back-stress term remains preceded with a positive prefactor even with $D<0$.
+Such terms exhibit the same form as Eq.~(\ref{eq:gradient_stress}) also with a positive dimensionless prefactor.